ZhouyaoXie/tabby.journal/README.md

 # Tabby Journal

+-- Your mindful day, one entry at a time.  --

 Tabby Journal is a beautifully simple and privacy-focused daily journaling app for iOS.
 Designed for mindful individuals, students, and anyone seeking clarity and growth, Tabby Journal helps you set intentions, track goals, and reflect on your day—all in a calming, distraction-free interface.

 ## Features